-If you perform a business related search with Google, you will notice that you can see reviews and an average rating alongside most businesses.
+SEO Sydney Pro advise that if you perform a business related search with Google, you will notice that you can see reviews and an average rating alongside most businesses.
 Creating a Google My Business listing allows clients to leave reviews for you, and it allows you to respond to these reviews.

 These reviews can be a great source of information.
 You can use them to understand what sort of things you do well, and to identify areas that perhaps need improvement.
 You can also post photos related to your firm, which has been shown to result in more clicks through to business websites.

 You Can Manage Your Firm’s Information